sebaraneda/sebaraneda.gethub.io/README.md

    _Figure 2: Adding files to a repository_

- - We utilize Markdown for quick changes and updates to our resume as needed.
-Etter highlights this importance in terms of version control.
-Since Markdown is readable and can be edited in-place, your resume becomes a living document.
+ - Markdown language is readable, allowing for quick updates.
+This functionality, as highlighted by Etter, is important for version control, by enabling multiple versions of your resume to be updated and recorded.

 #### 3. Generate a static site with a theme
 - In the `Settings` tab, head over to the `GitHub Pages` section, click `Change theme` and select a theme.
 If you want to look into a custom Jekyll template, you can view a quick intro to Jekyll [here](https://www.mikedane.com/static-site-generators/jekyll/).